alexcash/alexcash.com/readme.md

 The theme I started with is Sidey https://github.com/ronv/sidey

-_Included in this project are several libraries and code snippets, and their_ _respective copyright and license information is included with or contained in_ _them.
-For all other code and assets:_
+_Included in this project are several libraries and code snippets, which retain_ _respective copyright and license information included with or contained within._
+_All other code and assets:_

 _Copyright © 2012-2024 Alex Cash_